RocketChat/docs-old/3. Installation/4. Manual Installation/Ubuntu/Snaps/README.md

 ## FAQ
 If you have questions about snaps best place to ask them is in: [#ubuntu-snap](https://demo.rocket.chat/channel/ubuntu-snap)
+### Ubuntu 16.04 LTS gives message "snap not found", whats wrong?

+Make sure you're using x64 or amd64 (or armhf) images, especially on VPS or VMs. x86 is 32 bit and not supported.

 ### How do I manually update to new release?